ScottLogic/openapi-forge/README.md

 Test language specific generators.

 Options:
   -g, --generators <gens>            Narrow down the generators to test.
-Each letter is a generator, combine letters to test multiple generators, options are:
+Each letter is a generator, combine letters to test multiple generators, options are: c (CSharp), t (TypeScript) (default: "ct")
-                                     c (CSharp), t (TypeScript) (default: "ct") -c, --csharp <csharpPath>          Sets the location of the CSharp generator.
-Default is a directory called 'openapi-forge-csharp' in the same location as openapi-forge (default: "../../openapi-forge-csharp") -t, --typescript <typescriptPath>  Sets the location of the TypeScript generator.
-Default is a directory called 'openapi-forge-typescript' in the same location as openapi-forge (default: "../../openapi-forge-typescript") -l, --logLevel <level>             Sets the logging level, options are: quiet ('quiet', 'q' or '0'), standard (default) ('standard', 's' or '1'), verbose
+  -c, --csharp <csharpPath>          Sets the location of the CSharp generator.
+Default is a directory named 'openapi-forge-csharp' in the same location as openapi-forge (default: "./openapi-forge-csharp")
+  -t, --typescript <typescriptPath>  Sets the location of the TypeScript generator.
+Default is a directory named 'openapi-forge-typescript' in the same location as openapi-forge (default: "./openapi-forge-typescript")
-                                     ('verbose', 'v' or '2') (default: "1")
+  -l, --logLevel <level>             Sets the logging level, options are: quiet ('quiet', 'q' or '0'), standard (default) ('standard', 's' or '1'), verbose ('verbose', 'v' or '2') (default: "1")
-  -h, --help                         display help for command
+  -o, --outputFile [file]            Writes the testing results to a JSON file, defaults to "test-results.json" -h, --help                         display help for command
 ```